-This is the beginning of J&A’s 5-part series on global trade in the Middle East and North Africa (MENA).
+This is the beginning of J&A’s five-part series on global trade in the Middle East and North Africa (MENA).
 The following articles focus on imports and exports for the MENA region as they relate to other major economies, the role of the United Arab Emirates (UAE) and the Kingdom of Saudi Arabia (KSA) in the region, the region’s fuel dependency, the region’s growing focus on food independence, and finally the Gulf Cooperation Council’s (GCC) role for the MENA region and across the world.

-1. The MENA Region Competes With China and the USA on Gross Import and Export Volume
+The MENA Region Competes With China and the USA on Gross Import and Export Volume

-- The MENA region exports approximately 60% as many goods as the USA
+- The MENA region exports approximately 60% as many goods as the USA.

-2. MENA Exports Are Steadily Expanding Across All Categories
+MENA Exports Are Steadily Expanding Across All Categories

-- Fuel exports have been steadily increasing from the MENA region since 2015
+- Fuel exports have been steadily increasing from the MENA region since 2015.

 - Only miscellaneous categories of exports have decreased since 2015, suggesting a focusing of MENA economies.
 Miscellaneous exports include items like watch pieces.

-- The steady decrease of MENA imports coupled with the steady increase of exports is good news for MENA countries seeking self-sufficient economies
+- The steady decrease of MENA imports coupled with the steady increase of exports is good news for MENA countries seeking self-sufficient economies.

-- Raw materials are a large portion of MENA’s imports, suggesting a focus on refinement and manufacturing for the region
+- Raw materials are a large portion of MENA’s imports, suggesting a focus on refinement and manufacturing for the region.

-- 2018 showed the lowest total imports since 2015
+- The year 2018 showed the lowest total imports since 2015.

-The below chart identifies the type of products associated with each import and export category based on World Bank nomenclature.
+The chart below identifies the type of products associated with each import and export category based on World Bank nomenclature.